 Parents, families and teachers may start children early with skill building activities in problem- solving, critical thinking, mathematical reasoning, patterning and coding.
 These are 21st century skills that are very important in learning AI.
 Here are some important facts and activities from 4 posts on this website to support children’s learning in these key areas.
 Click and read.

-Gamification may be used to teach applications this create interest and may have elements of fun for children allowing motivation for learning.
+Gamification may be used to teach applications this creates interest and may have elements of fun for children allowing motivation for learning.
 Make a game in Scratch that uses the computer’s ability to recognize it.
 Teach a computer to play a game this is machine learning application.
 Computer programs like Siri or Alexa use smart technology to recognize speech and to respond.

 Robots such as Oz Obots allow children to learn coding skills.
 Sphero can be programmed using any of its three on board languages — macros, Orb Basic or Oval to display color.
 Drones may be used as teaching tools as well.
 Older children can learn and have real life experience in distance calculation and coordinate mapping.
 Parents, families and teachers are key stakeholders in supporting children’s learning.
 They must provide the opportunities and tools necessary to drive learning and discovery.
-Here are some resources recommended to aid children skill development to aid in Artificial intelligence learning.
+Here are some resources recommended to aid children skill development in Artificial intelligence learning.

 Disclosure-This page has affiliate or referral links.
 As an Amazon Associate, I earn from qualifying purchases.
 This means I receive a small commission if you decide to click through and buy anything.
 This is at no extra cost to you but helps me to maintain my website.
 The information in this post is based on research and professional experience.
 I am not paid for my opinions, suggestions or recommendations.
 I take the time to research the resources and make them available to you.
 I never recommend poor-quality products or create false reviews for sales.
 You are free to make your own decisions when purchasing.
 Full Disclosure